-This recipe for easy Spanish quinoa & chickpeas is a keeper for busy nights!
-It's so easy to make, thanks to quick-cooking quinoa.
-You can add vegetables to the recipe in order to make it a complete meal, or you can serve it as a nutritious side dish.
+This recipe for tomato quinoa & chickpeas is so fast and easy to make!
+This is a perfect, nutritious side dish for home cooks in a hurry.
+You can add vegetables or other accompaniments to the recipe in order to make it a complete meal.

 A fresh, flavorful spiced pot of tomatoes and chickpeas is the perfect accompaniment to any whole grain, flatbread, or even a bowl of noodles.
 This dish is a perfect way to use up your summer tomatoes and get some plant protein while you're at it!

 Hot sauce(optional, for serving)

 Heat the oil over medium heat in a large skillet.
 Add the onion and peppers.
 Cook, stirring often, for 5 minutes, or until the onion is clear and soft.
 Add a few tablespoons of water as needed to prevent the vegetables from sticking.

 Add the mushrooms and a pinch of salt.
 Mix the vegetables and cover the skillet.
 Allow the mushrooms to cook for another five minutes, or until they’ve released their liquid and are soft and cooked through.